gustavorviana/Sharp-Orm/README.md

 using SharpOrm.Builder;
 using SharpOrm.Connection;

+//For Mysql
+ConnectionCreator.Default = new SingleConnectionCreator<System.Data.SQLite.SQLiteConnection>(new MysqlQueryConfig(false), connectionString);
-//For Mysql and Sqlite
+//For Sqlite
-ConnectionCreator.Default = new SingleConnectionCreator(new MysqlQueryConfig(false), connectionString);
+ConnectionCreator.Default = new SingleConnectionCreator<MySql.Data.MySqlClient.MySqlConnection>(new MysqlQueryConfig(false), connectionString);
 //For Microsoft Sql Server
 ConnectionCreator.Default = new SingleConnectionCreator(new SqlServerQueryConfig(false), connectionString);
 ```